About Us

 To date, Shy Wolf has rescued over 1,260 animals and provided valuable educational experiences to tens of thousands of human visitors from around the world.

-We hope that you will schedule a visit to experience Shy Wolf Sanctuary first hand and join our pack of passionate supporters that are healing hearts and minds for all who come through our gates!
+We hope that you will schedule a visit to experience Shy Wolf Sanctuary first hand and join our pack of passionate supporters.

 Our Mission